nantonel/nantonel.github.io/index.md

 "_Dereverberation and Reverberation of Audio, Music and Speech_ ([DREAMS](http://www.dreams-itn.eu/))".
 I was a postdoc at the [Idiap research institute](https://www.idiap.ch/en).

-Currently I am an applied scientist at Amazon.
+Currently I am an Applied Scientist at Amazon.